Edit

 Items that are deferred by default

 Use the Items deferred by default page to define which items are deferred by default.
-You can set up the types of transactions that the items will be deferred for.
-You can specify whether a single item is deferred, or a whole item group or category.
+Set up the types of transactions that the items are deferred for.
+Specify whether a single item is deferred, or a whole item group or category.

 When you set up items as deferred, select the default accounts and templates on the Deferral defaults page.
-If the accounts and templates aren't selected, transaction lines where those items are entered won't be deferred.
+If you don't select the accounts and templates, transaction lines where you enter those items aren't deferred.

-For items that are deferred based on the sales or purchasing category that they are associated with, the deferral settings are based on the category.
-However, if the category isn't selected in the Category relation field, the deferral settings of the category that is higher in rank are used.
+For items that are deferred based on the sales or purchasing category that they're associated with, the deferral settings are based on the category.
+However, if you don't select the category in the Category relation field, the deferral settings of the category that's higher in rank are used.
 For example, you add a Home video sales category but not a Television sales category.
-When you add a deferral item that is associated with the Television category, the deferral settings of the Home video are used for the item.
+When you add a deferral item that is associated with the Television category, the deferral settings of the Home video category are used for the item.

 Set up deferred items

-1. On the Items deferred by default page, select the tab that you want: Sales order or Purchasing.
+1. On Items deferred by default, select the tab that you want: Sales order or Purchasing.

 2. Select Add to add a line.